PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

     1. run for 0.5s along current direction
     2. increment *time* by 0.5s (and then the cell will re-assess the new concentration, and decide the duration of next run)

-We will then run our random walk simulations many times for each strategy, where each simulation runs for some fixed time *t* in seconds.
-(This parameter should be large enough to allow the bacterium to have time to reach the goal.)
-For each simulated bacterium, we then measure how far it is from the goal.
-To compare the two strategies, we will compare the average distance to the goal for the simple random walk against the average distance to the goal for the realistic random walk.

-Also keep in mind that if two mechanisms can get to the "food source" equally well, we will definitely want to get there faster.
-We will also consider this in comparing our performances.

 [Visit chemotactic walk tutorial](tutorial_walk){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}